 The judge had not accepted any proposal to draw new boundaries for local elections when the member on City Council from the Kempsville District resigned in early July, 2021.
 The City Council sought to hold a special election for a new member in November, 2021.
 A local television station emphasized the problem with using the process adopted in 1996 in the headline of its news story:16

-Judge Jackson rejected the city's request to authorize one last election under the old process, and did not decide on a new process with district boundaries that would meet state and Federal requirements in time for a November, 2021 special election.
-The Virginia Beach City Council ended up having to appoint a new member for the Kempsville District, choosing a former state delegate to complete the term.
+The Virginia Beach City Council ended up having to appoint a new member for that district, choosing a former state delegate to complete the last year of that term.
 Voters in the Kempsville District had to wait until the 2022 election cycle to identify their preference for who should represent them.17

 The decision by U.S. District Judge Raymond Jackson did not address elections for the School Board, but the charter for Virginia Beach required School Board elections to follow the same manner and schedule as City Council elections.
 The School Board decided in early 2022 that future elections would use the new district boundaries and require residency within them, with the 11th member elected at-large just like the city's mayor.

-Virginia Beach won the appeal.
-That cost $400,000, but winning on appeal limited the risk of having to pay higher legal fees to the plaintiff.
-The Fourth Circuit U.S. Court of Appeals determined on July 27, 2022 that the General Assembly had already passed a law requiring the city to establish 10 single-member districts, so the case was moot.
-In three of the 10 districts, people from racial and ethnic minorities formed a majority of the voters.
+The Fourth Circuit U.S. Court of Appeals determined on July 27, 2022 that the General Assembly had already passed a law requiring the city to establish 10 single-member districts before Judge Jackson had ruled, so the case was moot.
+That allowed the appeals court to avoid deciding if the District Court judge had been correct and the 7-3-1 system violated the 1965 Voting Rights Act.21

 In the 2022 election, two incumbents were defeated.
 That election created the most diverse City Council in Virginia Beach history; four African Americans won seats on the 11-member council.22

-In 2023, City Council formally adopted the 10-1 redistricting plan rather than propose returning to at-large districts.
 At the start of 2024, a special election was held in District 1 because the incumbent had resigned to become the Sheriff.
 Only residents in District 1 could vote for their member of City Council.

 Source: Eastern District Court of Virginia, Holloway v.
 City of Virginia Beach